appsody/website/content/tutorials/ServerlessRust.md

     The initial application is very similar to the [example application](https://github.com/http-rs/tide/blob/master/examples/hello.rs), but it's a library that is [loaded by a server](https://github.com/No9/rust-tide/blob/master/image/project/server/bin/src/main.rs#L5) at runtime to reduce the amount of developer noise.

-In the next section, you are going modify and build this service.

 ## Building Your Application

-The template application is only a starting point.
+The template application is only a starting point, you will now modify and build this service.

-Now you are going to modify the endpoint so it reads an environment variable and returns is as JSON.
+Firstly, you are going to modify the endpoint so it reads an environment variable which is then returned as JSON.
-This is based on the [tide json example](https://github.com/http-rs/tide/blob/master/examples/json.rs) but uses an environment variable rather than a post to demonstrate some of the Knative capabilities.
+This is based on the [tide json example](https://github.com/http-rs/tide/blob/master/examples/json.rs) but uses an environment variable rather than a **POST** to demonstrate some of the Knative capabilities.

-1. The first thing to do is update the `Cargo.toml` to reference `serde` libraries.
+1. Update the `Cargo.toml` to reference `serde` libraries.
 This gives our project JSON capaibilities.
     ```toml
     [dependencies]
     tide = { version = "0.9" }